veeshanr/veeshanr.github.io/pages/research.md

 [“Social Capital, Trust, and Collective Action in Post-earthquake Nepal”] [10] (with Alok K. Bohara), *Natural Hazards*, forthcoming.

-[“The impact of climate change on rice production in Nepal”] [9] (with Wenmei Guo and Alok K. Bohara), *Economics of Disasters and Climate Change*, forthcoming.
+[“The impact of climate change on rice production in Nepal”] [9] (with Wenmei Guo and Alok K. Bohara), *Economics of Disasters and Climate Change*, 2020.

 [“Social entrepreneurship, co-production, and post-disaster recovery”] [6] (with Virgil H. Storr and Alok K. Bohara), *Disasters*, forthcoming.